agourlay/omnibus/README.md

 The supported mode are:

-- simple : regular subscription (default one)
+- simple : regular subscription (default one if not specified)
-- last   : get last message on topic and following
+- last   : get last message on a topic and the following
-- replay  : get all past message on topic and then
+- replay : get all past message on topic and the following

 Modes are specified by url parameter
 > curl -X GET http://localhost:8080/topics/example/nested